In this guide we’ll take a look at the best nail guns for the money.

 Nail Gun Buying Guide

 Good old hammer and nails are versatile tools that come in handy for a range of jobs.
 However, if you have a large project, you could be hammering away until you get a headache if you use a claw hammer.
 Every nail takes multiple taps to drive home, and over time this can be a long and exhausting task if the project is anything more than putting up a picture.

 Investing in the best nail gun you can afford can seriously speed up the process of larger DIY jobs, from fencing, flooring, fitting trim or building furniture.
 With a nail gun one press of the trigger and pow – the nail is in!

 Nail guns come in a range of sizes and with a variety of power sources.
 The type you need will depend on whether you are a professional carpenter, or simply want to work on an occasional small woodworking project.

 When choosing the best nail gun, you want to be sure that it is suitable for the task in hand.
 The nail guns in these reviews vary from heavy to light duty.
 However, for really tough applications such as fixing building timbers, you will need a framing gun which is beyond the scope of this guide.

 For most serious DIY tasks, including installing trim, second fixing, and securing fence panels and medium weight boards them look for a gun that can deliver 16-gauge nails of around 50mm in length.
 These will give you enough scope for most DIY and professional uses.

 For lighter weight tasks, such as insulation, fabric and lightweight boards then a smaller gun or electric stapler will do the job.

-Nail guns are available both as corded and cordless tools.
+The best nail guns are available both as corded and cordless tools.
 Some cordless nailers require a gas fuel cell and these have to be replaced after a certain amount of uses so you should factor this into the cost.